Ethan-CS/ResearchNotes/2024/08/202408022045 ALGOWIN Rejection.md

 ----------- Overall evaluation -----------
 SCORE: 0 (borderline paper)
 ----- TEXT:
 The authors study a variant of the Firefighter problem.
-In simple terms, the Firefighter setting consists of a graph, where at some arbitrary time, a set of the vertices start ``burning''.
-In every round, the fire spreads from a burning vertex to adjacent ``safe'' vertices.
+In simple terms, the Firefighter setting consists of a graph, where at some arbitrary time, a set of the vertices start "burning."
+In every round, the fire spreads from a burning vertex to adjacent "safe" vertices.
 This process continues until every vertex is burned.
-The ``Firefighters'' are able to defend vertices, such that the fire is not spread to them.
+The "Firefighters" are able to defend vertices, such that the fire is not spread to them.
 In practice, this setting models a spreading process among vertices, where we can protect some vertices to stop the infection.
 The question asked is, which vertices should we defend in order to maximize the vertices that get saved.
 The novelty of this paper is that it considers different functions that assign costs to defend the vertices.
 The functions that they consider depend on any combination of the following factors: the vertex considered, the state of the graph, the round of the process.

 The main results are:
 -The problem is NP-hard for cost functions that depend on time even on very restricted rooted tree graphs.